 As promised, now that you might have understood the basics of what are stocks, let us also look into the standard definitions of the above-discussed stock market terms.

 A) Stock: A stock is a general term used to describe the ownership of any company.
 Stock represents a claim on the company’s assets and earnings.
 As you acquire more stock, your ownership stake in the company becomes greater.
 Shares, equity, or stock, all basically mean the same thing.

 B) Stock Market: The stock market is the market in which shares of publicly held companies are issued and traded either through exchanges or over-the-counter markets.
 It is a place where shares of publicly listed companies are traded.
 The stock market can be split into two main markets: the primary market and the secondary market.

 - Primary Market: It’s where new issues are first sold through initial public offerings.
 Retail Investors, mutual funds, domestical, and foreign institutional investors buy the share from the promoters.
 Institutional investors typically purchase most of these shares during this first-time issue by the company.

 - Secondary Market: All subsequent trading goes on in the secondary market where participants include both institutional and individual investors.

-Market Capitalization: Market Cap or Market capitalization refers to the total market value of a company’s outstanding shares.
+D) Market Capitalization: Market Cap or Market capitalization refers to the total market value of a company’s outstanding shares.
 It is calculated by multiplying a company’s shares outstanding by the current market price of one share.
-The investment community uses this figure to determine a company’s size, as opposed to using sales or total asset figures.
+The investment community uses this figure to determine a company’s size, as opposed to its competitor, industry, and the market as a whole.